 To appraise a vehicle, please select a model below:

 There was a time when enticing Americans with any kind of subcompact car -- much less an urban runabout with a footprint at the starting end of the Environmental Protection Agency's definition of "subcompact" -- was a hopeless task for Detroit's automakers.
 People in a nation of big spaces, big roads, big parking lots and cheap gasoline just weren't interested.
-But times do indeed change, as the arrival of the Chevrolet Spark certainly shows.
+But times change, as the arrival of the Chevrolet Spark certainly shows.

-Current Chevrolet Spark Specs
+Used Chevrolet Spark Models

 If you are looking for newer years, visit our new Chevrolet Spark page.